manumolina/ecg-challenge/README.md

 ## Tests
 To check the current coverage of the server program:
 > docker exec -it idoven-challenge-api /bin/bash
-> poetry run pytest --cov -v -p no:warnings --no-cov-on-fail tests/ or
+> poetry run pytest --cov -v -p no:warnings --no-cov-on-fail tests/

+or

 > docker exec idoven-challenge-api poetry run pytest --cov -v -p no:warnings --no-cov-on-fail tests/

+At the time the environment is created, three test users are also created:
+> admin@idoven-challenge.com:VYZfg8w7xvIUR7GdzjrIgYUNnjIKFM9R
+> user_1@idoven-challenge.com:gCPiYzbjE3VrUXYzFLq3TIA0HlScjFdS
+> user_2@idoven-challenge.com:smz4Ui79xCNxZKaTgKkP82Yy0T1az0XU

+More users can be created using the appropriate endpoint.

 ## Status
 Project is: _in progress_